glycerine/rpc25519/README.md

 by our certificate authority.
 Public keys signed in this way are more commonly called certificates or "certs".

-An email address for convenience of identification of jobs can be listed in the certificate.
+An email address for convenience in identifying jobs can be listed in the certificate.

 This is a much saner approach than tying a work-load identity to a specific machine,